joanmarc28/Robocat/README.md

 # What is RoboCat?

 RoboCat is an autonomous quadruped robot designed to patrol public streets and monitor parking zones regulated by payment.
 Its structure and external appearance are inspired by a cat's shape, making it functional but also friendly and approachable for pedestrians.
-Equipped with sensors, cameras and onboard computing, RoboCat can detect whether a parked vehicle has an active parking permit or not, combining robotics, computer vision and real-time data processing to offer a smart, mobile solution for urban mobility enforcement.
+Equipped with sensors, cameras and onboard computing, RoboCat can detect whether a parked vehicle has an active parking permit, combining robotics, computer vision and real-time data processing to offer a smart, mobile solution for urban mobility enforcement.

 The project's main goals are to:
   - Automate parking control in regulated areas